TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-guestagentsnapshottaskstatuserrorlinux.md

 # Guest Agent Snapshot Task Status Error: Linux

 <!--issueDescription-->
-We have identified that your backup operation might have failed, because the backup service was unable to communicate with your VM's Guest Agent.
+Your backup operation might have failed because the backup service was unable to communicate with your VM's Guest Agent.
 <!--/issueDescription-->

 ## **Recommended Steps**

-4 out of 5 customers resolved their backup failures by following these steps:

-Step 1: **Update the VM using the following PowerShell command**<br>
+1. Update the VM using the following PowerShell command:

 ```
 Select-AzSubscription -SubscriptionId <YourSubscription>